 The right doctor should listen to you patiently and have compassion.
 They should be able to explain everything to you in the simplest terms.
 They should be able to answer all of your questions to your satisfaction.
 And they should always be present in the moment with you, whether performing surgery on you or meeting with you for the first time.
 You should never be treated as a number or rushed through.

 Many of my patients are referred to me by other patients on whom I’ve operated.
-Most times it will be a friend or relative who refers them, but with so many social media groups and websites today dedicated to endometriosis, a lot of women are referred to me by someone they’ve never met, but who has the same symptoms and negative past experiences with other doctors.
+Often it will be a friend or relative who refers them, but with so many social media groups and websites today dedicated to endometriosis, many patients are referred to me by someone they’ve never met, but who has the same symptoms and negative past experiences with other doctors.

 One woman, Melissa, who eventually became my patient and tells her story in my second book EndoMEtriosis: A Guide for Girls, diagnosed herself with endometriosis after years of pelvic pain.
 Following an unsuccessful surgery by her gynecologist, Melissa joined an endometriosis chat room online.
-It was there where a woman talked about surgery she’d had with an endometriosis specialist in Georgia called laparoscopic deep-excision surgery which, as you will read throughout this website, including under the “Treatments” tab, is my gold standard for treating the disease.
+It was there where a woman talked about surgery she’d had with an endometriosis specialist in Georgia called laparoscopic deep-excision surgery which is my gold standard for treating the disease.

 “I’d never heard of it, and I wasn’t about to let her go until I learned all about it,” Melissa said.
 “I hit her hard with questions.
 What were her symptoms?
 How was this surgery different from laser?
 How was she feeling now?
 She was happy to reply to every question I had.
 She was the first person who really understood me, who could relate to me, who knew the pain.
 All these years, and it took a stranger to come through.”

 You may also be referred to an endometriosis specialist by a gastroenterologist, urologist, or general gynecologist.
-And you should certainly look at any online reviews on doctors you are considering.
+And you should look at any online reviews on doctors you are considering.
 But, ultimately, nothing may be more valuable than speaking to other patients.
-And in the endometriosis community, as silent as this disease has been for so long, there are many courageous women today who are easy to find and willing to share their stories to help you.
+And in the endometriosis community, as silent as this disease has been for so long, there are many courageous individuals today who are willing to share their stories to help you.

-Continue reading my other pages on this site about endometriosis specialists, including qualifications they should have, what questions you should ask, and what you should bring to and expect from your appointments to receive the best endometriosis care.
+This website is an online resource textbook on endometriosis, from the scientific explanations of each condition to information about endometriosis specialists, including qualifications they should have, what questions you should ask, and what you should bring to and expect from your appointments to receive the best endometriosis care.

-No matter how prepared you are to beat this disease and get well, you need help.
-Not just any help, but the right kind of help.
-You must have the correct treatment plan.
-Put every effort you can into finding an endometriosis specialist.
+I recommend putting every effort you can into finding an endometriosis specialist.
 Don’t settle for just anyone.
+The right doctor and the correct treatment plan is criticall.
 It will be the most crucial piece of your journey toward healing.

 There aren’t enough stars for Seckin Endometriosis.
 They deserve 100/ 5.
 I want to make sure every woman right now who is looking for help, who is looking for a doctor and is scared and confused knows this is where you need to be.
 It doesn’t matter if you have to come from the other side of the United States or from the other side of the world, I can guarantee it will be worth it.
 Every member of their…